dry-rb/dry-transaction/README.md

 ## Why?

-Requiring a business transaction's steps to exist as independent operations directly addressable voa a container means that they can be tested in isolation and easily reused throughout your application.
+Requiring a business transaction's steps to exist as independent operations directly addressable via a container means that they can be tested in isolation and easily reused throughout your application.
 Following from this, keeping the business transaction to a series of high-level, declarative steps ensures that it's easy to understand at a glance.

 The output of each step is wrapped in a [Kleisli](https://github.com/txus/kleisli) `Either` object (`Right` for success or `Left` for failure).
 This allows the steps to be chained together and ensures that processing stops in the case of a failure.
 Returning an `Either` from the overall transaction also allows for error handling to remain a primary concern without it getting in the way of tidy, straightforward operation logic.
 Wrapping the step output also means that you can work with a wide variety of operations within your application – they don’t need to return an `Either` already.

-## Usage
+## Synopsis

 All you need to use Call Sheet is a container of operations that respond to `#call(input)`.
 The operations will be resolved from the container via `#[]`.
 The examples below use a plain Hash for simplicity, but for a larger app you may like to consider something like [dry-container](https://github.com/dryrb/dry-container).